caze-learning/caze-git-playground/README.md

-# Test Project Repository
+# caze-git-playground
-Caze Learning Community Common Repository for testing
+This is a test project repository for github handson.